patrickloeber/blogposts-pythonengineer/Content/posts/2022-02-19-super-in-python.md

 MRO is a mechanism to resolve the method to be executed when super notation is used.

-A common confusion occurs in case of multiple inheritance, what if a common method is implemented in multiple parents and it is called using super(), from which class should the method be called?
+A common confusion occurs in case of multiple inheritance.
+What if a common method is implemented in multiple parents and it is called using super(), from which class should the method be called?
 This is determined by MRO and the order is easily accessible by executing

 ```python
 ClassName.__mro__